mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 The ongoing chip shortage forced us into costly redesigns, which bloated costs in engineering hours and raw materials.
 We were frequently in a race to redesign a circuit board before we ran out of our existing version, so we paid a premium to expedite everything and often ended up with unusable leftover components.

 We finally escaped the redesign treadmill in September.
 I'm hopeful that TinyPilot's fourth quarter 2022 results will reflect the coming year.
 Our profit was $28.6k for the quarter, which is $9.5k per month.
-If I can sustain that for 2023, I'll be happy.
+If I sustain that for 2023, I'll be happy.

 ### TinyPilot got a new website